 Students interested in participating in the Community-Based Marine Conservation course are required to:

-- Read the syllabus in its entirety to determine if this is the right course for you. (link below)
+- Read the syllabus in its entirety to determine if this is the right course for you.
+(SYLLABUS HERE)

-- Write and submit a one page essay (single spaced) stating that you have read the syllabus and describe a) why you want to take the course, and b) how it would contribute to your interests and/or professional goals.
+- Write a brief essay expressing interest and upload to the DUML Travel Course Qualtrics (single spaced) stating that you have read the syllabus and describe a) why you want to take the course, and b) how it would contribute to your interests and/or professional goals.
 I also want to know what is your level of experience camping in remote isolated places, with little privacy, and primitive facilities, and how comfortable you are in and around boats.
 Also, state what is your level of swimming proficiency and whether you are trained on wilderness first aid.
-Send your essay to firstname.lastname@example.org.
-Essays will be considered confidential and only read by the instructor.

-Block D: Biology and Conservation of Sea Turtles in Puerto Rico & St. Croix
+Block D: Biology and Conservation of Sea Turtles – Puerto Rico and/or St. Croix, Spring 2024

 Essential biology of sea turtles (evolution, anatomy, physiology, behavior, life history, population dynamics) and their conservation needs; emphasis on their role in marine ecosystem structure and function.
 Basic ecological concepts integrated with related topics including the conservation and management of endangered species, the contributions of technology to the management of migratory marine species, the role of research in national and international law and policy, and the veterinary aspects of conservation.